 - Assessing for respiratory problems from smoking or snorting substances

 - Evaluation for a sudden exacerbation of a previously well-controlled disease state, such as hypertension or diabetes

 - Assessing for sleep disturbances

-Individuals with a substance use disorder often present with sudden changes in mental health, frequently manifesting in social, occupational, work, or school issues.
-Other findings that can assist health professionals toward an accurate evaluation include:
+Individuals with a substance use disorder (SUD) often present with sudden changes in mental health, frequently manifesting as social, occupational, work, or school issues.
+Other findings that can assist health professionals in an accurate evaluation include the following:

 - Sleep difficulties

 - Hearing, seeing, or smelling things that are not there, often with a feeling of being followed

 Evaluation of the pain management patient relies heavily on clinician experience, histories, and interviews.
 Laboratory drug screening is a good confirmation of suspicion for some commonly abused substances.
 However, it does not replace the depth of information from a thorough diagnostic workup and interview.
 One useful interview tool is the RAFFT questionnaire for substance abuse.

 Diagnostic testing is often part of the workup of painful conditions.
 It is important to realize that an abnormal diagnostic test does not necessarily diagnose the source of the pain.
 Blood tests may be helpful in certain diseases that cause pain.
 For example, an elevated C-reactive protein or erythrocyte sedimentation rate is often present in individuals with polymyalgia rheumatica, infection, or rheumatoid arthritis.

 When the reliability and validity of urine drug test samples are a concern, please be aware of the following tampering practices: